Vision-Paudel/LibraryDBMS/README.md

 <img src="https://github.com/Vision-Paudel/LibraryDBMS/blob/main/LibraryDBMS_ver1.9a.png" alt="Image could not be displayed">
 <img src="https://github.com/Vision-Paudel/LibraryDBMS/blob/main/LibraryDBMS_ver1.9b.png" alt="Image could not be displayed">

-Future version will include additional features such as better graphics, save as .csv file, etc. Going forward, library files made with same major version number will be backwards-compatible. i.e. Library file made in version 1.0 will be compatible with versions up to 1.9 but not necessarily 2.0.
+Future version will include additional useful features.
+Going forward, library files made with same major version number will be backwards-compatible. i.e. Library file made in version 1.0 will be compatible with versions up to 1.9 but not necessarily 2.0.